OpenType/opentype-layout/proposals/complex_contextual.md

 Type   | Name                 | Description
 ------ |-----------           |--------------------------
-uint8  | flags				  | bit 0 = isFinal
-uint8  | numActions			  | Number of Action offsets.
+uint8  | actionid			  | Action identifier for a final node uint16 | numActions			  | Number of Action offsets.
-Offset | ChainAction[]        | Action for a final state.
-May be NULL uint16 | numTransitions       | Number of transitions struct | ClassNode[]          | Array of numTransitions ClassNode
+Offset | ChainAction[]        | Action for a final state. uint16 | numTransitions       | Number of transitions
+struct | ClassNode[]          | Array of numTransitions ClassNode

 A ChainNode represents both action and comparison.
 During matching the ClassNode array is searched for a node corresponding to the class index of the current glyph in the string.
 If matched, the search position in the input string is advanced and processing continues with the corresponding ChainNode.
+As it goes the engine collects actions to process at each node.
 This continues until no match occurs.
-If the `flags` bit 0 is not set, to indicate that this is is a final state, then the engine backtracks to a previous ChainNode and corresponding string position in search of a final state, and so on until a final state is found.
-If no final state is found then the engine defaults to advancing the processing point by one position in the string.

-For a final state, if `numActions` is greater than 0, then the first `ChainAction` offset is executed as an action.
-For non final states and the `ChainAction` array lists offsets to action code according to the action chain number given in the action of the final state that is executed.
+The engine backtracks until it finds a final node, one with a non-zero `actionid`.

+Once a final state is selected for execution, all the collected actions with the same `actionid` as the final state, are executed at their corresponding positions in the order they were collected.

 The `ClassNode` is an array of ClassNodes sorted by `classIndex`.